 Football Queensland supports the Brisbane Paralympic Football Program (BPFP) as the state’s endorsed Inclusive Football Provider.

-BPFP training is designed so that senior players can be involved in the juniors’ development and progress.
-Currently the BPFP has athletes between the ages of two and 50, so it is great to see players support each other both on and off the field.
+BPFP training is designed so senior players can be involved in the juniors’ development and progress.
+Currently the BPFP has athletes between the ages of two and 50, with players supporting each other on and off the field.
 BBQs are regularly held after training sessions to encourage athletes to mix as a group and to allow parents to get to know each other and share information.

 The BPFP is run and managed solely by a team of dedicated volunteers, without whom this program would not exist.
-The BPFP sessions are run by enthusiastic volunteers who have professional experience working with people with disabilities.
-This includes Physiotherapists, Occupational Therapists, Social Workers, Sports Psychologists and Teachers who can provide as much or as little support as needed, and means your children are in very safe hands.
+These enthusiastic volunteers have professional experience working with people with disabilities, including physiotherapists, occupational therapists, social workers, sports psychologists and teachers who can provide as much or as little support as needed, meaning your children are in very safe hands.

 QUEENSLAND STATE PARALYMPIC TEAM

 In addition to welcoming complete newcomers, the Brisbane Paralympic Football Program also serves as a platform for the Queensland State Paralympic Football Team.